opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 4. **Create a `otaplugins.txt` file**

-    The `otaplugins.txt` file identifies the classes that implement `AgentPlugin`, so that the _SpecialAgent_ knows to load them during startup.
+    The `otaplugins.txt` file identifies the classes that implement `AgentPlugin`, so that the <ins>SpecialAgent</ins> knows to load them during startup.

     The `otaplugins.txt` file for this example will be: